The 7 Best Cappuccino Cups

 - No handle

-Best suited for: The home barista that has mastered not just the taste, but the presentation of a good cappuccino.
+Best suited for: The home barista who has mastered not just the taste, but the presentation of a good cappuccino.

-While the advantages of double-walled glass is clear at this point, one thing that the excellent DeLonghi glass cups lack is a good handle.
+While the advantages of double-wall construction are clear at this point, one thing that the excellent DeLonghi double-wall cups lack is a good handle.

-Now, the heat is not a real factor here, since double-walled glass doesn’t tend to get too hot to the touch.
+Now, the heat is not a real factor here, since double-wall cups don’t tend to get too hot to the touch.

 Enter the Stone & Mill Glass Espresso Coffee Cups.